Loughborough Building Society Conveyancing Panel Information

 • To be responsible for the reconstitution of the title deeds (whether the title is registered or unregistered, at your own cost), where any deeds in your possession, or were last known to be in your possession, go missing.

-I have been a sole practitioner for approximately 35 years with an exemplary claims record and have been refused acceptance on the Loughborough Building Society conveyancing panel with no explanation.
-Am I not entitled to a reason?
+I have been a sole practitioner for nearly 30 years never having had a negligence claim and have been refused acceptance on the Loughborough Building Society conveyancing panel with no explanation.
+Am I not entitled to know why?

 Participation on the lender's panel of conveyancers is at the absolute discretion of the the lender.
 The days of open panels are now long gone.
 Many lenders reserve the right to accept or reject any application without giving any reason.
 You should check your original application to join the Loughborough Building Society conveyancing panel to see if you are entitled to a reason.